modir/using-laminas-framework-book/version2/docs/doctrine.md

 *Entity manager* is the primary access point to ORM functionality provided by Doctrine.

-I> `EntityManager` is a Doctrine class that lives in `Doctrine\ORM` namespace and used to I> retrieve entities from their repositories using search criteria and save entities I> back to database.
+> `EntityManager` is a Doctrine class that lives in `Doctrine\ORM` namespace and used to
+> retrieve entities from their repositories using search criteria and save entities
+> back to database.

 `EntityManager` is registered as a service in the Laminas Framework service manager.
 In your factory class, you retrieve the `EntityManager` from service manager as